Glossary of Business Management Terms

 B2C is an acronym for business-to-consumer.
 A B2C business is one that sells products or services directly to the consumer.

-A balance sheet is a statement of the financial position of a business which states the assets, liabilities, and owners' equity at a particular point in time.
+A balance sheet is a statement of the financial position of a business which describes the assets, liabilities, and owners' equity at a particular point in time.
 In other words, the balance sheet illustrates the business's net worth.

 Cash flow is the money that is moving (or flowing) in and out of a business in any given month.
-Cash may be coming in from customers, or clients, who are buying products or services.
-Cash may be going out in the form of payments for expenses, like rent or a mortgage.
+Cash may be coming in from customers or clients, who are buying products or services.
+Cash may be going out in the form of payments for expenses like rent or a mortgage.

 A continuous improvement plan is a set of activities designed to bring gradual, ongoing improvement to products, services or processes through constant review, measurement, and action.

 The Financial Accounting Standards Board (FASB) is the primary body in the United States that sets accounting standards.
 The board updates and publishes generally accepted accounting principles for the standardization of accounting procedures.

-A golden parachute is the name given to the clause in a top executive's employment agreement or contract that defines the payout the individual will receive should they be terminated by the organization before the end of their contract.
+A golden parachute is a name given to the clause in a top executive's employment agreement or contract that defines the payout the individual will receive should they be terminated by the organization before the end of their contract.

 A line manager is a person who directly manages other employees and operations of a business while reporting to a higher ranking manager.
 The line manager term is often used interchangeably with direct manager.